 - CPD opportunities for Staff (possible INSET using Tyrrell sports or South Dartmoor)

 - Tyrrell sports package + the possibility of more federation competitions for both key stages, including early years.

 - After school cookery club (cooking produce grown by the pupils)

-- Paying a Meal time assistant to take groups of children up to the field at lunchtimes (Kenton) for active sport sessions which alleviates the issue of an overcrowded, small playground (starting with x3 days per week, increasing to x5 over time).
+- Paying a Meal time assistant to take groups of children up to the field at lunchtimes for active sport sessions which alleviates the issue of an overcrowded, small playground (increasing from x3 to x5 days per week).

 - To continue to train our young play leaders by sending them on x3 courses a year to increase their ‘ideas bank’ to be brought back and implemented into both schools at lunchtime breaks.